-So that’s what I decided to do, get my hands dirty with Brød – The Danish Bakery who I provide digital content management and PR for.
 More than once I’ve scoffed down their delicious pastries, slathered butter on a rye loaf and not thought twice about the process of it, more the awesome party going on inside my mouth.

 I became an apprentice baker for the morning.
 Think Rhod Gilbert’s Work Experience – except I’m not famous, tall, paid as much or televised.

 My alarm goes off and I feel weirdly excited, very tired (I got to sleep at 12pm, IDIOT) but excited.

 Betina, Brød founder and lovely Danish person, picks me up.
 We both laugh.
 She hasn’t slept well she tells me, probably I think, because she’s dreading having to look after me.

 We arrive at the bakery and absolute legend Becky, with over a years experience under her belt, is already setting up, she looks calm, poised and purposeful.
 I check in the mirror and I look like Mrs Twit.
 Nevertheless, I get my baker’s outfit on, including fabulous floured slip on shoes and we get to work.

 Betina sets me to work on bread, there are ingredient cards for each bread and I have to weigh each ingredient ready for the industrial mixers to get going.
 I don’t tell Betina that I am crap at maths and hate baking because it’s so precise and I end up going off piste and it’s disastrous.